mjbradvica/ChainStrategy/README.md

 }
 ```

-> It is recommended you call the CreateChain method in the constructor as that is when ChainStrategy will initiate you chain and build your handlers.
+> It is recommended you call the CreateChain method in the constructor as that is when ChainStrategy will initiate your chain and build your handlers.

 #### Testing